Plants can suffer from:

 The Meteorological Department transmits its data to the laboratory on a criteria based system.
 The first criterion is wind direction.
 If the wind direction is not sufficient to pass the criteria no more information is required.
 If the direction is suitable (NE - SE) the next criterion becomes speed (more than 20 knots) and so on.

 The French / Jersey climatic information is supplemented by flight information and warning faxes from the Service Regional De La Protection Des Vegetaux (SRPV).

-Through continued liaison with the french plant protection authorities and monitoring of suitable weather conditions, the system monitoring risk periods in Jersey from Colorado Beetle continues to operate well.
+Through continued liaison with the French plant protection authorities and monitoring of suitable weather conditions, the system monitoring risk periods in Jersey from Colorado Beetle continues to operate well.

-Where can I get my plants checked for disease?
+Where to get plants checked for disease

 The laboratory at Howard Davis Farm in Trinity provides specialist diagnosis of plant pests and diseases for the general public.
 Private garden queries will incur a charge of £25 unless there is a public health or statutory issue.